43 Geography Trivia Questions [With Answers]

 Answer: About 2.5%.

 Why it trips people: The number sounds impossibly low, and it gets worse from there.
-Of that 2.5%, roughly 68% is locked in ice caps and glaciers, and about 30% is groundwater.
-Only around 0.3% of all Earth’s water is accessible liquid freshwater in lakes and rivers.
+Of that 2.5%, roughly two thirds is locked in ice caps and glaciers and most of the rest is groundwater.
+Lakes and rivers hold only about 0.3% of that freshwater, which works out to less than 0.01% of all the water on Earth.

 20. What is the driest inhabited continent?
 (Hard)